wp-plugins/posts-to-adn/readme.txt

 * Send the Featured Image with your post
 * Per-post customization
 * Publish old posts with the box in the compose view
-* App.net Alerts Channels support
+* App.net Broadcast Channels support

 I'm open to suggestions.